-For Leon Duray there was only one place to be and that was in the lead and he drove flat out until he either won, crashed or the car broke.
+<p>For Leon Duray there was only one place to be and that was in the lead and he drove flat out until he either won, crashed or the car broke.
 To Leon second place was the first loser.

 Other drivers called Leon Duray the "Big Egg", Hollywood would have said he was just what a leading man should look like.
 Unlike a movie idol leading man however Leon was exactly what he claimed to be, a race driver and a damn good one.

-He started life as George Stewart but later took the name of the French race driver, Arthur Duray.
+Born in Cleveland, Ohio, he started life as George Stewart but later took the name of the French race driver, Arthur Duray.
 Arthur's main claim to fame in US racing was a second place finish in the 1914 Indianapolis, after a race he led for 77 laps.

 To Leon Duray there was only way to run an automobile race and that was in the lead, he ran flat out until he either won, crashed or broke.
 To Leon second place was the first loser.
 This philosophy meant all too many times his equipment was not equal to Leon's desire and ability.